NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 # Near to Far Field Spectra
 ---

-We demonstrate Meep's [near-to-far field transformation](../Python_User_Interface.md#near-to-far-field-spectra) feature using two examples.
+We demonstrate Meep's [near-to-far field transformation](../Python_User_Interface.md#near-to-far-field-spectra) feature using three different examples.
 There are three steps involved in this type of calculation.
 First, we need to define the "near" surface(s) as a set of surfaces capturing *all* outgoing radiation in the desired direction(s).
 Second, we run the simulation using a pulsed source (or alternatively, a CW source via the [frequency-domain solver](../Python_User_Interface.md#frequency-domain-solver)) to allow Meep to accumulate the Fourier transforms on the near surface(s).
 Third, we have Meep compute the far fields at any desired points with the option to save the far fields to an HDF5 file.

 [TOC]

 Radiation Pattern of an Antenna
 -------------------------------

 In this example, we compute the [radiation pattern](https://en.wikipedia.org/wiki/Radiation_pattern) of an antenna.
-This involves an electric-current point dipole source as the emitter in vacuum.
-The source is placed at the center of a 2d square cell surrounded by PML.
+This involves an electric-current point dipole emitter in vacuum.
+The source is placed at the center of a 2d cell surrounded by PML.
 The near fields are obtained on a bounding box defined along the edges of the non-PML region.
-The far fields are computed in two ways: along the (1) sides of a square box and (2) circumference of a circle, having a length/radius many times larger than the source wavelength and lying beyond the cell.
+The far fields are computed in two ways from *closed* surfaces: (1) sides of a square and (2) circumference of a circle, having a length/radius many times larger than the source wavelength and lying beyond the cell.
 From both the near and far fields, we will also compute the total outgoing Poynting flux and demonstrate that they are equivalent.
 Results will be shown for three orthogonal polarizations of the input source.

 The simulation geometry is shown in the following schematic.